Strontium oxalate: Use in pyrotechnics

 Strontium oxalate is a useful red color emitter for use in pyrotechnics.
-It decomposes into strontium oxide, a good scarlet red emitter with two strong peaks at 595 and 597 nm.
+It decomposes into strontium oxide, a good scarlet red emitter with two strong peaks at 595±and nm.
 The oxide reacts with moisture in the atmosphere to form the hydroxide, so its three strong peaks of 682 nm, 671 nm, and 606 nm are also relevant.

-Decomposition produces carbon monoxide (CO), which can reduce magnesium oxide (a broad spectrum emitter which can wash out colors) to magnesium gas, resulting in a more transparent flame.
+Decomposition produces carbon monoxide (CO), which can reduce the broad spectrum emitter magnesium oxide (MgO) which can wash out colors to magnesium gas, resulting in a more transparent flame.
 This makes it a better emitter than other common strontium compounds in the presence of magnesium: